FeyAgape/Mobile-Web-Specialist-Lesson-Notes/React/reactjs-component.md

 }`

 Notice that the component class has two methods: .myFunc() and .render(). .myFunc() is being used as an event handler. .myFunc() will be called any time that a user hovers over the rendered <div></div>.

+## Components Recap
+React components are complicated.
+Their syntax is complicated, and the reasoning behind their syntax is especially complicated.
+You have learned about component classes and component instances.
+You have learned about React.Component, and about the instructions that you must provide to a component class.
+You have learned how to import, and how to render a component instance.

+You have been introduced to some common ways of using JSX in React components.
+You have rendered components using multiline JSX expressions, logic inside of the render function, a conditional statement, this, and an event listener.